freelancerwebro/logs-service/README.md

 # Logs Service
 Implementation of a Logs Service with PHP 8.2, Symfony 7 and MySQL 8.
+The purpose of the service is to save a remote log file into the local database.

 ## Requirements
 - git